JadinTredup/EGG101/IOT/README.md

 Download the whole repository from the home page, or just download this individual directory.
 This repository has multiple modules as part of the EGG101 Freshman Engineering Seminar so if you do not need all of them, this one folder should be enough.

 ### Step 2: Run the Executable
+Open the 'Executables' file and select the file with your operating system in the name.
+Double click on the executable and the application should run.

 ### Step 3: The Information Window
+The first window requires four pieces of information to start:
+1. The Channel ID # which can be found right underneath the channel name.
+2. The Write API key.
+3. The Read API key.
+4. The Com port which the arduino is connected to.

 ### Step 4: Broadcast Data to Cloud
+After hitting "Submit" on the information window, the executable will start broadcasting data to the cloud.
+It does not display any output, but if you log into Thingspeak and view the channel you can watch it receive data.